 Antigua provides some excellent diving opportunities as the island is surrounded by coral reefs, walls and shipwrecks.
 The southern and eastern coasts of Antigua are surrounded by shelves providing ideal conditions for spectacular shallow diving and snorkeling.
-You have the chance to see colourful corals, tropical fish, lobster, stingrays, barracudas and turtles.
+You have the chance to see colorful corals, tropical fish, lobster, stingrays, barracudas and turtles.

 Food & drink

 The Terrace Restaurant, set on the hillside overlooking the gardens and English Harbour, offers a beautiful setting for alfresco candlelit dining.
-Adjacent to the restaurant, the cosy Stone Bar, full of memorabilia from Antigua’s maritime past, is perfect for a pre-dinner cocktail.
+Adjacent to the restaurant, the cozy Stone Bar, full of memorabilia from Antigua’s maritime past, is perfect for a pre-dinner cocktail.

 Breakfast and lunch is served at The Reef Bar & Restaurant down by the beach, which offers a more casual ambience.

 If you want to dine outside the hotel, there are plenty of restaurants at Nelson’s Dockyard complex, which is ten minutes by taxi.
 Please note that many of Nelson's Dockyard's outlets close in the low season so we'd advise calling ahead or asking the advice of the hotel.

 Although not extensive, the lovely little spa offers a range of massage treatments, facials, body exfoliation and reflexology.
 It also offers manicures and pedicures.
 For spiritual wellbeing there is also a deep meditation course available, held in the adjacent library.